Strengthening family systems

 We are currently piloting the programme in conflict-affected communities in the Al Hashmi area of Amman in Jordan.

-We are also developing and testing a core-family focused module with partners in north Beqaa and the Tripoli region in Lebanon.
+We are also conducting a randomized controlled trial of our core-family focused module with partners in north Beqaa and the Tripoli region in Lebanon.

-At the moment, we are conducting research among conflict-affected communities across Lebanon and Jordan (including Lebanese, Jordanian, Syrian, Iraqi, and Palestinian families) to see if our approach can be used to support 'at-risk' families facing multiple challenges.
+At the moment, we are conducting research among conflict-affected communities across Lebanon and Jordan including Lebanese, Jordanian, Syrian, Iraqi, and Palestinian families.
+The aim of this research is to see if our approach can be used to support 'at-risk' families facing multiple challenges.

 Our research agenda